- Q: What made you start thinking about long-term care for your parents?

-I recently had a conversation with a friend of mine Nellie.
+I recently had a conversation with a friend of mine named Kendall.
 She is a 25-year-old woman, out of college for three years and debt free.
 She has a stable job with a good salary and great benefits.
 She is not married and has no children.
-You may think Nellie has it made with no financial burdens.
+You may think Kendall has it made with no financial burdens.
 But she is worried that won’t last long.
 Because there is an expense that she may not be able to avoid… her parents.

 Q: What was the most difficult part for them?

-Q: Was cost of care ever a consideration?
+Q: Was the cost of care ever a consideration?

 Q: After going through all of this, did your parents start planning in case there was a long-term care need for themselves?